 Developing Professional Practice-Primary, providing an introduction to current educational issues.

-Broad Curriculum Studies covering both theory and practice and with a close study of the National Curriculum subjects at Key Stage 1 and 2 and The Foundation Stage.
+Broad Curriculum Studies covering both theory and practice and with a close study of the National Curriculum subjects at Key Stage 1 and 2 and The Early Years Foundation Stage.

 Structured Mentoring- qualified support through the course.

 This is an academic route leading to the award of QTS and a Post-Graduate Certificate.
 This route can be undertaken as a one-year or two year part time option.
 This will consist of studies for 3 days a week, involving a mixture of centre-based training at Shire and school-based teaching practices in year 1 and predominantly school-based training in year 2.

 Trainees complete 24 weeks of training within a school setting, undertaking teaching practices in two consecutive age phases and also school-based training.
-We also offer specialism options in mathematics, P.E. music and science for suitably qualified applicants.
+Trainees choose a specialism options in mathematics, P.E. music or science.